 You may draw upon existing resources, either within a research organisation or partner organisation in building your teams.
 A maximum of 10% of the total award from AHRC can be used to cover the costs of management and operational staff.

 Up to £4.625 million is available for the delivery of each GTE.
+All GTEs will be required to include a ringfenced budget of £625,000 for supporting activities delivered by the engagement hub.

 All GTEs will be expected to realise leveraged co-investment from third parties (research organisation or partners).